arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/post_api_collection.md

 If *true* then the data is synchronized to disk before returning from a document create, update, replace or removal operation. (default: false)

-@RESTBODYPARAM{doCompact,boolean,optional,}
-whether or not the collection will be compacted (default is *true*) This option is meaningful for the MMFiles storage engine only.

-@RESTBODYPARAM{journalSize,integer,optional,int64}
-The maximal size of a journal or datafile in bytes.
-The value must be at least `1048576` (1 MiB).
-(The default is a configuration parameter) This option is meaningful for the MMFiles storage engine only.

 @RESTBODYPARAM{isSystem,boolean,optional,}
 If *true*, create a  system collection.
 In this case *collection-name* should start with an underscore.
 End users should normally create non-system collections only.
 API implementors may be required to create system collections in very special occasions, but normally a regular collection will do.
 (The default is *false*)

-@RESTBODYPARAM{isVolatile,boolean,optional,}
-If *true* then the collection data is kept in-memory only and not made persistent.
-Unloading the collection will cause the collection data to be discarded.
-Stopping or re-starting the server will also cause full loss of data in the collection.
-Setting this option will make the resulting collection be slightly faster than regular collections because ArangoDB does not enforce any synchronization to disk and does not calculate any CRC checksums for datafiles (as there are no datafiles).
-This option should therefore be used for cache-type collections only, and not for data that cannot be re-created otherwise.
-(The default is *false*)
-This option is meaningful for the MMFiles storage engine only.

 @RESTBODYPARAM{schema,object,optional,}
 Optional object that specifies the collection level schema for